Jv0id/tg-archive/README.md

   - If this page produces an alert stating only "ERROR", disconnect from any proxy/vpn and try again in a different browser.

 - Install with: `uv pip install tg-archive` (tested with Python 3.13.2).
-- Upgrade with" `pip install --upgrade tg-archive`
+- Upgrade with: `pip install --upgrade tg-archive`

 ### Usage